 A sign of summer’s end and a return to schedules, routine

 It made National Lampoon’s Vacation look tame in comparison

 By Ken Partridge Is it wrong to say I’m already looking forward to March break?
 At the point I’m writing this, many people are still returning from Christmas holidays, but I’m too busy looking ahead.
 March break was always a great time of year for me.
-Growing up I was never envious of the […]
+Growing up I was never envious of the kids […]

 By Ken Partridge I have a younger brother.
 He’s smart, hard-working, has a great family and can do many things I would never even think of attempting.
 I’m proud of everything he has accomplished.
 What I’m not proud of is how I let him down when we were both much younger.
-School always came […]
+School always came easy […]